-Performance Measure Statement Measure (Baseline/Goal) Reduce the % Potential Motor Vehicle Crash Number of MVC dispatch code records with a "Blank" Cause of (MVC) Transports with "Blank" Cause of Injury Injury" over the total number MVC dispatch code records by responses: Emergency Medical Services Operational Program (EMSOP).
-Statewide CY 2017 Baseline - 18% Baseline is 18% statewide average.
+Number of MVC dispatch code records with a "Blank" Cause of Injury" over the total number MVC dispatch code records by Emergency Medical Services Operational Program (EMSOP).

+Baseline is 18% statewide average.

 Goal is maintain an individual EMSOP average of 10% or less for all EMSOPS.